Yield farming rewards users for provisioning liquidity or providing other value-adding services to a decentralized application’s ecosystem.

 - Auto-adjusting rewards —Chainlink Price Feeds can be used to provide the market price of an existing yield farming token on-chain.
 This allows for unique opportunities such as autonomously adjusting the number of tokens minted according to their market-wide price, potentially stabilizing the yield farming return for users.
 This Price Feed can also be used by other dApps to quickly create new DeFi-based financial products that support the token being farmed.

 - Liquidations —Many DeFi protocols need a robust and reliable liquidation mechanism to prevent undercollateralized positions and ensure continued platform solvency.
-Chainlink Keepers can monitor the health of user loans off-chain by consistently checking the collateralization of open loans.
-If a user’s borrow transaction is found to be undercollateralized, Chainlink Keepers trigger the DeFi protocol’s liquidation function, helping to ensure that positions remain solvent even during times of extreme volatility and network congestion.
+Chainlink Automation can monitor the health of user loans off-chain by consistently checking the collateralization of open loans.
+If a user’s borrow transaction is found to be undercollateralized, Chainlink Automation triggers the DeFi protocol’s liquidation function, helping to ensure that positions remain solvent even during times of extreme volatility and network congestion.

 It remains to be seen how yield farming will change and evolve into the future, and whether current forms of yield farming will sustain long-term growth.
 A subset of DeFi protocols have attempted to improve upon the original designs of liquidity mining, a wave of innovation commonly referred to as DeFi 2.0.
 A primary focus of DeFi 2.0 protocols is to overcome long-term liquidity limitations through increasingly sophisticated liquidity incentivization models and incentive alignment.
 Innovation within DeFi isn't stopping, and yield farming as a financial primitive is likely to stick around to propel the industry towards the next wave of adoption.